theicct/LEZ-doc/index.md

 ## Versions

-LEZ is under continuing development.
+The LEZ model is under continuing development.
 Documentation of all versions since v2.1 can be found here.

 {% assign pages = site.pages | sort: "title" | reverse %}
 {% for page in pages %}